Swim Instructor

 If someone takes in too much water, what happens?
 Do they just fall unconscious?
 How long do you have to resuscitate them before they will die?

-Asked by Bianca over 9 years ago
+Asked by Bianca about 10 years ago

 There are a lot of things that can happen when someone takes in too much water.
 Everything from a cough, to vomiting, to drowning can possibly occur.
 I've often heard that a drowning can occur in as little as 1 tablespoon of water; and with that said, I can tell you that I've see plenty of swimmers take on water, and be just fine.
 But, I've also know a boy who was a fantastic swimmer, who went to practice one day and never came home.
 Whether they would fall unconscious or not has a lot to do with the variables involved.